-GRB 2600 Green HVAC 3 credits - Spring Only
+GRB 2600 Green HVAC

 In this course, students learn the basic principles of heating, ventilation, and air conditioning (HVAC) systems in commercial buildings, with an emphasis on energy efficiency and renewable energy.
 Topics include heat loss calculations, fuels and combustion, waste heat recovery, and maintenance considerations for these systems.